Prismic CMS

 Slices are just collections of fields you define in the slice machine and template as a React component to reuse in your documents.

-To render slices, use the SliceZone
+To render slices, use the SliceZone component by passing an array of

 slices from the API and a list of components for each type of slice.